 Earlier this month, an epidemiologist testified at trial that since 1999, studies have concluded that the risk of getting Non-Hodgkin lymphoma doubles when consumers use the herbicide only twice per year.
-If you or someone you love has been diagnosed with NHL and have used or been exposed to an herbicide containing glyphosate, call an experienced personal injury attorney Indianapolis, IN offers to discuss your potential claim.
+If you or someone you love has been diagnosed with NHL and have used or been exposed to an herbicide containing glyphosate, call one of the experienced Auto Accident Lawyers Indianapolis, IN offers to discuss your potential claim.

 *Note – This article should not be construed and may not be relied upon as medical or legal advice.
 If you have symptoms that are causing you concern, or if you have been exposed to glyphosate and would like to know more about Non-Hodgkin Lymphoma, discuss this with a qualified medical physician.